NyaomiDEV/Sunamu/README.md

 ## Installation

+**Sunamu only works on Linux!
+Do not spam the issue section regarding Windows or macOS, as it cannot be ported to those computers!**

 ### Linux

 #### NOTE: Sunamu is very slow on development, mostly because there's hardly anything to implement that I can do (local girl needs help).
 Please consider this when running a tagged release, as you can easily run a months-old, or even years-old, version.
 Please try compiling Sunamu from this repo instead!